-For such a purpose, we decided to produce a goal-, and application-domain, -based Measurement Model (MM), i.e.: a technology MM able to express the attitude of a given WA-development technology to support the organizational goals.
+For such a purpose, our decision is to produce a goal-, and application-domain, -based Measurement Model (MM), i.e.: a technology MM able to express the attitude of a given WA-development technology to support the organizational goals.

-Reducing the number of technologies to cope with The idea was to construct an MM so that once Built the Awareness technology set by browsing the technology domain, to apply that MM to: Filter the Candidate technologies (i.e. situating technologies), and then Select the Treatments (i.e., technologies worth to be empirically evaluated in a systematic way).
+Reducing the number of technologies to cope with

+The idea is to construct an MM so that, once

+Built the Awareness technology set by browsing the technology domain,

+We can proceed in applying that MM to:

+Filter the Candidate technologies (i.e., situating technologies), and then

+Select the Treatments (i.e., technologies worth to be "empirically" evaluated in a systematic way).